 TODAY’S STORYLINES VS. LOS ANGELES

-’s first goal as a Predator.
-Cody Franson
+opened the scoring with his first goal as a Predator and Cody Franson

-notched his first career game-winning goal as part of a two-point effort (1g-1a) in that Nov.
-7 matchup.
+notched his first career game-winning goal as part of a two-point effort (1g-1a).
+Martin Erat

-Defenseman Denis Grebeshkov, acquired by Nashville from Edmonton on March 1 in exchange for a second-round pick, was drafted 18th overall by the Kings in the 2002 Entry Draft.
+The newest member of the Nashville Predators, Denis Grebeshkov, was drafted 18th overall by the Kings in the 2002 Entry Draft.
 He played his first 12 NHL games with L.A. in 2003-04 and 2005-06, notching three assists.
 On March 8, 2006, the Russian Olympian was dealt to the New York Islanders (along with Jeff Tambellini) for Mark Parrish and Brent Sopel… Jerred Smithson

 Career highs/highlights attained against the Kings